Piotr-Grzybowski/Zadania-z-JS-TS/functional programming/arrayFunctions /README.md

-## What do you want me to do this time?

 ### Using 'for' and 'while' loops create functions that will work the same way like array methods listed below.
 - [ ] .forEach
 - [ ] .map